Robotics-BUT/BPC-PRP/src/2_labs/text/10_lab.md

    - Accumulate this increment into a variable yaw that represents the current robot orientation (the formula was described before)
 5. **Test IMU-based yaw estimation and implement basic heading correction**
    1) **Manual Rotation test**
-      - Calibrate the IMU and after store the current yaw
+      - Calibrate the IMU and store the current yaw
       - Pick up or gently rotate the robot by approximately 90° (by hand)
       - The robot should detect the yaw error:
         ```c++